mukeshsoni/react-component-playground/README.md

 2. Modify the components properties on the fly from the input boxes (needs propTypes to be defined).
 3. Modify the components styles on the fly (needs className or style as a prop).
 4. Complete history of the changes you made in the playground with undo, redo and goto any point in history functionalities.
 5. Unique sharable link to share your work with others.
-With complete history preserved.
+With complete history preserved (like a PSD file).
 6. Auto save the work on every action.

 ## How to add your own components to the playground